sbliven/sketchup_svg_importer/README.md

 * Save files as 'Plain SVG' ('Simple SVG' in some locales)

 (Suggested by Sketchucation user [TIG](http://sketchucation.com/forums/viewtopic.php?f=180&t=13475))

-## Known Conflicts

-The SVG Importer uses set.rb, which conflicts with Sketchup's built-in Set class.
-This causes problems with some programs which require Set, namely smoove from Sandbox Tools.

 ## Known Bugs/Missing features